kosmobiker/godel_mlflow_demo/README.md

 - **S3** to store artifacts
 - **AWS RDS** for backend, I use `t4g.micro` with Postgres - more than enough

-Some usefull commands to install and setup the MLflow on EC2:
+Some useful commands to install and setup the MLflow on EC2:

 ```bash
 sudo yum update